 #5.
 Play it colourful

 When it comes to aesthetics, never underestimate the importance of details!
 It is widely known that Chinese market have the tendency to prefer their mobile apps in vivid technicolor.
 In fact, local experts urge app developers to put some more intensity in the colour scheme when exporting to China, as apps designed primarily in more low – key shades don’t do as well in rankings!
 Also, whatever you choose, remember that culture awareness is the key.
 You guessed, colour perceptions differ significantly in China.
 You can actually find out what each colour means here.
 But for sure, avoid low saturation!

 #6.
 Watch Out For Censorship

 Play it cool, too!
 Censorship in China is a big challenge.
 In fact, a vast number of western websites are blocked there!
-The chinese government does have strong censorship policies.
+The Chinese government does have strong censorship policies.
 While Google’s ‘usage guidelines’ may appear a bit stiff to some, Baidu conforms to the external rules pretty strictly.
-The only way to really deal with it is to understand the content and brand identity before translation process begins, to create a ‘localization learning curve‘ that is politically correct and culturally acceptable.
+The only way to really deal with it is to understand the content and brand identity before the translation process begins, to create a ‘localization learning curve‘ that is politically correct and culturally acceptable.